wirtes/mp3-various-artist-metadata-cleaner/README.md

 This is specifically to fix all the wierd issues that Plex has with music metadata.

+Added features update Album Artist metadata as well as indicate whether an album is live or a compilation in a way that Plex will respect.

 ## Features

 - Recursively scans directory structures for audio files